 modification of premises, including where this leads to the need for amendments to existing MPL Addresses in parallel to one or more new connections.

-Where Paragraph 6.2 applies, the Electricity Supplier shall notify the Distribution Network Operator of the need for a MPL Address to be updated by sending Metering Point Address Update Market Message.
+Where Paragraph 6.2 applies, the Electricity Supplier shall notify the Distribution Network Operator of the need for a MPL Address to be updated by sending a D0381 Metering Point Address Update Market Message.

 A notification under Paragraph 6.3 remains subject to validation by the Distribution Network Operator and does not oblige the Distribution Network Operator to update an MPL Address where it does not agree that such an update would be appropriate.